A very overdue post on turning eighteen.

 Anyways, it is a significant day in my day in my life.
 So I thought this day deserved at least some reflection and acknowledgment.

 Unlike other kids, I was never in a hurry to grow up.
-I knew that the phrase “don’t grow up, it’s a trap” had a ring of truth to it.
 Growing up meant learning how to “adult.”
 It meant filing your own taxes, becoming familiar with acronyms like SSN, IRS, HB1, APTC, and much more.
 Growing up was more responsibility, less genuine relationships.

 Objectively speaking, I’ve been pretty sheltered and spoiled growing up.
 I’ve been lucky enough to be able to have access that all my material wants and desires – within reason.
-I’ve been blessed with a loving family who have always provided me with the best opportunities and experiences.
-The truth is I’ve never had to really work for a thing in my entire life.
+I’ve been blessed with a loving family who has always provided me with the best.
+The truth is I’ve never had to really work for anything.

 By entering adulthood, we leave behind the life of passive acceptance that we once led.
 Only by doing so can we experience the full complexities of the human experience.